I love to write, and since retiring, I finally have time to sit down and do it.

 Note: Pricing and search results are as they appeared on the websites on the day I wrote this article and may change with time.

+- Adobe Stock: Offers a huge selection of photos.
+For example: searching for "warthog" pictures returned almost 8,000 "standard" results.
+Filtering out the A-10, returned over 7,500.
 The images on this site are top quality, but they aren't so cheap.
-Three "standard" photos a month are 29 dollars.
-With a one year prepaid plan, you can get use of 10 images per month for 29 dollars (and they also offer free images as a signing up bonus).
+Three "standard" photos a month are $29.
+With a one-year prepaid plan, you can get use of 10 images per month for $29 (and they also offer free images as a signing up bonus).
 "Premium" images are also available.

 My Favorite Sites for "Totally Free" Images